 March 2012.
-We granted options to purchase 1,814,628 shares of our common stock on March 10, 2012.
-Our board of directors set an exercise price of \$0.67 per share.
+We granted options to purchase 453,653 shares of our common stock on March 10, 2012.
+Our board of directors set an exercise price of \$2.68 per share.
 We had obtained a contemporaneous independent valuation of our common stock as of January 19, 2012.
 The valuation was prepared on a minority, non-marketable interest basis.
 We used the Guideline Publicly Traded Company methodology to determine an enterprise value.
 The valuation used a non-marketability discount of 35% and a discount rate of 20% based on our risk-adjusted cost of capital.
 Our considerations of the form, timing and probability of a particular future liquidity event or outcome were based on the business outlook as of January 19, 2012.
-We estimated a 30% probability of an initial public offering with a high valuation, a 30% probability of an initial public offering with a low valuation, and a 40% probability of liquidation.
+We estimated a 30% probability of an initial public offering with a low valuation, and a 40% probability of liquidation.
 The estimated time to a liquidity event assumed a timeline of either an IPO of 2.5 years or dissolution in 0.7 years.
 We allocated the enterprise value using the PWERM and these three scenarios.
 This valuation indicated a fair value of \$0.67 per share for our common stock as of January 19, 2012.
 In the judgment of our board of directors, there were no internal or external developments that would indicate that the fair value of our common stock would have increased from January 19, 2012.
-Accordingly, the board of directors determined that the estimated fair value of our common stock at March 10, 2012 as \$0.67 per share.
+Accordingly, the board of directors determined that the estimated fair value of our common stock at March 10, 2012 as \$2.68 per share.

 April to July 2012.
-We granted options to purchase 924,000, 450,000 and 270,000 shares of our common stock on April 11, 2012, June 6, 2012, and July 25, 2012.
-Our board of directors set an exercise price of \$0.67 per share.
+We granted options to purchase 231,000, 112,500 and 67,500 shares of our common stock on April 11, 2012, June 6, 2012, and July 25, 2012.
+Our board of directors set an exercise price of \$2.68 per share.
 Although our revenues increased as compared to the same period in the prior year, we had only been generating revenues since January 2011.
 During this time we had not obtained coverage from any new third-party payers, and continued to recognize the majority of our revenues upon the earlier of receipt of third-party payer notification of payment or when cash is received due to the absence of contracted reimbursement or a predictable pattern and history of collectability in connection with our billings.
 In the judgment of our board of directors, there were no internal or external developments that would indicate that the fair value of our common stock would have increased from January 19, 2012.
-Accordingly, the board of directors determined that the estimated fair value of our common stock at April 11, 2012, June 6, 2012, and July 25, 2012 was \$0.67 per share.
+Accordingly, the board of directors determined that the estimated fair value of our common stock at April 11, 2012, June 6, 2012, and July 25, 2012 was \$2.68 per share.